Bundesliga

 4) Star power and ones to watch

 The Bundesliga is once again home to some of the best in the business in 2025/26.
-Harry Kane, Jamal Musiala and Michael Olise all impressed for Bayern last season, registering a combined 50 goals and 25 assists in the Bundesliga alone.
+Harry Kane and Michael Olise both impressed for Bayern last season, registering a combined 38 goals and 23 assists in the Bundesliga alone.
+That's before Díaz landed in Bavaria in this summer's big blockbuster transfer.

-RB Leipzig playmaker Xavi sparkled upon returning to fitness at the start of 2025, while UEFA Champions League top scorer Serhou Guirassy, as well as the likes of Hugo Ekitiké and Patrik Schick all bring in the punters.
+Champions League top scorer Serhou Guirassy, as well as the likes of Patrik Schick - who has just penned a new contract running until 2030 - also bring in the punters.

 5) New ways to experience live football